pharmacome/conso/external/README.rst

 2. Run the Bio2BEL batch BEL namespace writing command.
 The ``-d`` flag can be used to specify a directory that isn't the current working directory.
-This script takes care of both making identifiers and names files as well as naming them appropriately:
+Like above, this script takes care of both making names, identifiers mappings, and hash files as well as naming them appropriately:

 .. code-block:: bash